Effect of short-range electron correlations in dynamic transport in a Luttinger liquid

-The first problem we meet here is that a conventional bosonized density operator, describing CDW, does not conserve the number of particles in the system, and, consequently, fails to describe correctly 1d electron transport.
-We propose an expression for the density operator that is free from the mentioned shortcoming and calculate CDW contribution to the density response function.
-The imaginary part of the CDW susceptibility exists in the narrow band of wave numbers near~$2k_F$, whereas the smooth component produces a $\delta$-peak in the long-wave region.
-Both CDW and smooth terms give, generally speaking, comparable contribution to the dissipative conductivity, which can be determined via the absorbed power.
+The first problem we meet here is that a conventional bosonized density operator describing the CDW does not conserve the number of particles in the system and, consequently, fails to describe correctly the 1D electron transport.
+We propose an expression for the density operator that is free from the mentioned shortcoming and calculate the CDW contribution to the density response function.
+The imaginary part of the CDW susceptibility exists in the narrow band of wave numbers near $2k_F$, whereas the smooth component produces a $\delta$-peak in the long-wave region.
+Both the CDW and smooth terms give, generally speaking, comparable contribution to the dissipative conductivity, which can be determined via the absorbed power.

-In order to estimate CDW contribution to dissipative conductance, the following scheme of measurement was proposed.
-We consider the power dissipated in a 1d electron system, subjected to the local external potential that has a sufficiently large Fourier-component at $2k_F$.
-Short-scale field of this kind can be set up in reality, using near-field probing microscopy technique.
-Our calculations lead to the unexpected conclusion, that CDW contribution to the conductivity dominates in the low-frequency limit over that of the commonly discussed smooth component of the density.
+In order to estimate the CDW contribution to dissipative conductance, we consider the scheme of experiment, where a 1D conductor is subjected to the local external potential and the dissipated power is measured.
+This kind of experiment could be realized with the use of the probe microscopy technique, which allows one to produce the short-scale disturbance with a sufficiently large Fourier component at $2k_F$.
+Our calculations have led to the unexpected conclusion that the CDW contribution to the conductivity dominates in the low-frequency limit over the contribution due to the commonly discussed smooth component of the density.